 Airport security can be a nightmare.
-You’re tired, you have to get to your plane on time and the last thing you want is to be in line for an hour.
+You’re tired as you probably had to get up before dawn, you have to get to your plane on time and the last thing you want is to be in line for an hour.
 To make matters worse, everyone else feels the same way!
 Knowing how to pass through airport security quickly will help speed things up for you and everyone around you.

 There are ways to try and minimize the delays at airport security, at least for your part of the process, by knowing ahead of time what to expect.
 You need to know what you have to do and what you can and can’t take through airport security or in your checked luggage.